350Z AiM PDM32 Integration

 Brake Pressure

-This will be connected directly to an input channel on the PDM32.
+This can be connected directly to an input channel on the PDM32 or a spare channel on the E/R ACC3.
 An additional channel should be left available for expanding to a dual master cylinder setup.

 Component Information